Archibald Murray: Retreat from Mons

 Murray noted in his diary (25 August) that GHQ had moved back from Le Cateau to St Quentin and that I Corps was being heavily engaged by night – making no mention of what II Corps were up to.
-When 4th Division arrived (25 August) Snow's orders were to help prepare a defensive position on the Cambrai-Le Cateau position, as GHQ had no idea of the seriousness of the situation facing II Corps.
+When 4th Division arrived (25 August) Thomas Snow's orders were to help prepare a defensive position on the Cambrai-Le Cateau position, as GHQ had no idea of the seriousness of the situation facing II Corps.
 4th Division was eventually able to participate in the Battle of Le Cateau.
 The news that Smith-Dorrien planned to stand and fight at Le Cateau reached GHQ at 5 am on 26 August – French was woken from his sleep, and insisting that Murray not be woken, sent Smith-Dorrien an ambiguous message that he had "a free hand as to the method" by which he fell back, which Smith-Dorrien took as permission to fight.

 Murray appears to have suffered some kind of physical collapse round about this time, although the details differ between different eyewitness accounts.
 Wilson recorded that Murray had "completely broken down", had been given "morphia or some other drug" which made him incapable of work and when told (7 am on 26 August) of Smith-Dorrien's decision to stand and fight "promptly got a fainting fit".
 Spears' recollection (in 1930) was that Murray had collapsed with a weak pulse, but did not actually faint, when told earlier during the same night (the news later turned out to be exaggerated) that the Germans had fallen upon Haig's I Corps at Landrecies.
-Spears wrote that Murray was too ill to attend the meeting of Sir John French with Joffre and Lanrezac on 26 August, although Terraine has him attending this meeting.
-General Macready later recorded that Murray fainted at his desk whilst working at Noyon (where GHQ was based on 27 August).
+Spears wrote that Murray was too ill to attend the meeting of Sir John French with Joseph Joffre and Charles Lanrezac on 26 August, although John Terraine has him attending this meeting.
+Nevil Macready later recorded that Murray fainted at his desk whilst working at Noyon (where GHQ was based on 27 August).